 We got decent resulting combining the Inissia's espresso with milk from a milk frother.

-With a list price of just $150 the Inissia is the most inexpensive model we tested.
+The Inissia is the most inexpensive model we tested.
 However, since it uses relatively expensive Nespresso capsules it ends up in the middle of the pack in terms of lifetime cost.
 If you're looking for the most convenient shot, this is a good value.
 However, you could save some money in the long run with a non-capsule super automatic machine like the Gaggia Brera.
 Additionally, if you want to make milk espresso drinks you'll have to factor in another $40-$70 for a milk frother.

 The Inissia pulls the most convenient shot of all the machines we tested and requires virtually no cleanup.
 It is also one of the least expensive home espresso machines available, though it does require using relatively expensive Nespresso capsules.

 - Sports a nicer metal body